 Imagine that you are walking or driving along, and you come across a car accident scene.
-The accident just happened, and no official responder -- like an ambulance, the police, or fire department -- have arrived yet.
-You want to help, but are afraid that, in today's litigious society, the victim might file a personal injury lawsuit against you if you do something wrong.
+The accident just happened, and no official responder—like an ambulance, the police, or the fire department—has arrived yet.
+You want to help, but are afraid that, in today's litigious society, someone might file a personal injury lawsuit against you if you do something wrong.
 What should you do?
 And what if you are a licensed health care provider?
-Can you provide assistance without fear of a lawsuit?
+Can you help an injured person without fear of a lawsuit?

-Realistically, your fears are not unwarranted.
-These lawsuits have happened; injured people have actually sued well-intentioned passersby and health care providers who tried to help them.
-Luckily, over the years, almost every state’s legislature has realized that it is a beneficial thing for society when passersby attempt to help the injured, and these states have passed what are called “Good Samaritan” laws -- meant to shield from liability those who are simply trying to help at an accident scene.
+Realistically, your fears aren't entirely unwarranted.
+Injured people have actually sued well-intentioned passersby and health care providers who have tried to help them.
+Luckily, over the years, lawmakers in all 50 states have passed what are called "Good Samaritan" laws in an effort to shield people from potential liability for simply trying to help at an accident scene.

-Standard statutory language protecting Good Samaritan health care providers is often something like the following:
+Standard Good Samaritan laws protecting health care providers read something like this:

-Standard statutory language protecting Good Samaritans who are not licensed health care providers is often something like the following:
+Standard Good Samaritan laws protecting people who aren't licensed health care providers read something like this:

 "Any person who is not a health care professional who is present at an emergency or accident scene and who: (1) Believes that the life, health, and safety of an injured person or a person who is under imminent threat of danger could be aided by reasonable and accessible emergency procedures under the circumstances existing at the scene thereof; and (2) Proceeds to lend emergency assistance or service in a manner calculated in good faith to lessen or remove the immediate threat to the life, health, or safety of such a person, shall not be held liable in civil damages in any action in this state for any act or omission resulting from the rendering of emergency assistance or services unless the act or omission was not in good faith and was the result of gross negligence or willful misconduct."